enthusiasticgeek/Foucault_KnifeEdge_Mirror/README.md

 **Note:** A CSV output file is created with x-cordinate, y-coordinate, average intensity, distance from x.
 Column 1 is all points to the left of center of mirror and Column 2 is to the right of the center of mirror.

+**Note:** One may try to vary the --brightnessTolerance value between 10 and 100 for the best results depending on the quality of the image.

 **Credits:**

 1. Guy Brandenburg, President, National Capital Astronomers (NCA) Amateur Telescope Making (ATM) workshop <http://www.capitalastronomers.org/>